SQream/sqream_docs/feature_guides/data_encryption_syntax.rst

 * The following functionality is not supported by the encryption feature: ``Catalog queries``, ``Utility commands``, ``Foreign Tables``, ``Create AS SELECT``.
 * A single encryption key must be used per column - using a different key would result in an error.
 * Compression of encrypted columns is limited to the following types: ``Flat``,	``LZ4``, ``PD4``, ``DICT``, ``RLE``.
-* It is crucial to use a single encryption key per column to avoid potential data corruption.
-Responsibility for providing and managing the encryption key lies with the customer, as the key is utilized with the DECRYPT function.
 * This feature is not backward compatible with previous versions of SQreamDB.
 * The encryption feature affect performance and compression.